- How long will the restoration project take?

 - Why are air movers and dehumidifiers used?

 - How long will it take my property to dry after flooding or other water damage?

-Drying time after water damage in your home is determined by a combination of factors including the location, duration and source of water; the types of building materials in your home; weather conditions; and how quickly emergency restoration services are started.
+Drying time after water damage in your commercial property is determined by a combination of factors including the location, duration and source of water; the types of building materials in your facility; weather conditions; and how quickly emergency services are started.
 Through consistent monitoring and evaluation of the drying process, our trained technicians can determine when the drying is complete.
-For example, your carpet may feel dry to the touch, but padding and subfloors may still be wet underneath.
+For example, carpet may feel dry to the touch, but padding and subfloors may still be wet underneath.
 While there are no hard and fast rules to determine how long your property will take to dry, we can tell you it may take between three and five days or more, depending on the conditions.